-Erica teaches equality and discrimination law and tort law at undergraduate level and discrimination and the law at post-graduate level.
-She has supervised to completion two PhD students studying disability discrimination and vulnerable domestic workers and is currently supervising PhD students studying different aspects of age, disability and sexual orientation discrimination, vulnerable workers and freedom of speech and defamation.
+Erica teaches equality and the law at undergraduate level and UK and EU anti-discrimination law at post-graduate level.
+She has supervised to completion five PhD students studying freedom of speech and defamation, disability discrimination, vulnerable domestic workers, age discrimination and the refugee pay gap and is currently supervising PhD students studying sexual orientation discrimination and minority protection and social rights.
 She welcomes applications from research students in any of the areas of her research.

 Journal Articles (refereed):